 - Must grant you, as the applicant, the authority to make all operational decisions on its behalf

 UK Business Plan:

-- Must be credibly researched for setting up the UK branch with relevant market data, budget allocation and a genuine expansion opportunity.
+- Must be equipped with credible research for setting up the UK branch with relevant market data, budget allocation and a genuine expansion opportunity

 - Your passport and other travel documents